Currently I have two book projects on the go, although I’m concentrating my efforts on the first at the moment.

 Chapter 7: Civilizing Citizens: Music Reform

-Chapter 9: A Modern Performance: Japanese Melodies – Western Instruments
+Chapter 9: Playing Modern: Japanese Melodies – Western Instruments

 Part Three: The World, Japan, and Sendai